RafaelPereiraSantos/dependency-injection-test/README.md

 This project is a test for a dependency injection in go.

-This project is a small test, no much effort was put on it to make the code the cleanest nor the pretties, none the less it follows the best practicies in the word regardig Golang.
+No much effort was put on it to make the code the cleanest nor the pretties.
+Moreover, it does not follow the best practicies in the word regardig Golang.